 In the councils of government, we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military–industrial complex.
 The potential for the disastrous rise of misplaced power exists, and will persist.
 We must never let the weight of this combination endanger our liberties or democratic processes.I think Ike said these things because he had a lot of guilt about the rapid growth of the military-industrial complex and associated secret services during his years as president.
 My reading of his background suggests that he grew up in very ordinary circumstances where religion and respect for authority was pronounced.
 His military career reinforced this respect for authorities, and when he became president he loved to hobnob (hang out) with major power figures from Wall Street.
 Frequently this occurred on golf courses which is a favorite ruling class sport.
 Thus I think he was so much in awe of these authority figures that he failed to check the growth of their anti-democratic institutions.

 After the disaster of the Vietnam War a more globalized and sophisticated capitalist ruling class took power under the Reagan administration which combined elements of imperial minded power seekers, transnational capitalists, and Zionists.
 Their ideology became known as neoliberalism--the advanced form of classic liberalism which was the original ideology of capitalism.
 The concentration of capital brought about by the earlier nation-based industrialism under private ownership gave way after WWII to a more international ruling class composed primarily of capitalists from the old British Empire and US capitalists, and secondarily of those who grew rich and powerful in other NATO countries.
-I identify this group as the main force behind the project of a US-led Empire which sought (and seeks) to eliminate national barriers to international commerce to facilitate their exploitation of labor and raw materials throughout the world.
+I identify this group as "neoconservatives".
+They and traditional liberals have combined to be the main force behind the project (neoliberalism) of a US-led Empire which sought (and seeks) to eliminate national barriers to international commerce to facilitate their exploitation of labor and raw materials throughout the world.
 Traditional conservatives like Roberts, Pat Buchanan, and Ron Paul (aka "old fashioned conservatives") have resented the takeover by this new international capitalist class.

 Thus, we should not be deceived by their criticisms of this new neoliberal capitalist class and think that they have the interests of ordinary people at heart.
 They often tend to be racist, opposed to any kind of social serves, anti-union, and pro-corporate.
 Notice in this article by Roberts that he takes much umbrage at Lazare's criticism of Trump.